Chart Color Schemes

 Infrastructure

-Paralowie has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally
+Paralowie has limited levels of nearby infrastructure activity, ranking in the 8thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified ten projects likely to impact the region.
-Notable ones are Riverscape Paralowie, Lot C Paralowie Land Development, Springbank Waters Masterplanned Community, and Springbank Waters.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified ten projects likely impacting the area.
+Notable ones are Lot C Paralowie Land Development, Riverscape Paralowie, Springbank Waters Masterplanned Community, and Springbank Waters.
 The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.